Rebates list

 Lassen Municipal Utility District - Residential Energy Efficiency Rebate Program

-Lassen Municipal Utility District (LMUD) offers an incentive for residential customers who purchase and install energy efficient equipment.
-Contact LMUD for information regarding which local appliance vendors are eligible to help provide rebates on purchases.
+Lassen Municipal Utility District (LMUD) offers an incentive for residential customers who purchase and install energy efficient appliances, HVAC equipment or lighting.
 All equipment and efficiency requirements must be met in order to receive rebates.
 For more information regarding program specifications and contact information, customers should visit the web site listed above.

 Last Update